bhisaac/5eFP/5eFP-SRD.md

 ### Heavy Armor

 Heavy armor decreases damage taken by LEVEL, but hinders movement, reducing your speed by 2 squares unless your STR is +2 or higher.
 Additionally, the wearer has disadvantage on DEX checks related to moving silently.
+You do not add DEX to your Defense while wearing heavy armor.

 ***Plate.*** Plate consists of shaped, interlocking metal plates to cover the entire body.
 A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
 Buckles and straps distribute the weight over the body.